singhsanket143/Ds-Algo-Notes/BST.md

 **Q10- Delete a node in BST**

+**Q11- Add a node in BST**

-**Q11- Convert a BST into min heap - All values in left.
+**Q12- Convert a BST into min heap - All values in left.
 Subtree are less than the values in right subtree**